lammysalami/airbnb-clone-project/README.md

 - **Payment Integration:** Handles secure transactions for property bookings.
 - **Review System:** Users can rate and review properties after stays.

+##  API Security Overview

+Key measures:
+- **Authentication:** Using JWT or OAuth to verify users before granting access.
+- **Authorization:** Ensures users can only access their own data or permitted resources.
+- **Rate Limiting:** Prevents abuse of endpoints by limiting request frequency.
+- **Data Encryption:** Secures sensitive data in transit (HTTPS) and at rest.
+- **Input Validation:** Protects against injection and XSS attacks.

+**Why it matters:**
+Security ensures user trust, protects sensitive information, and prevents system breaches that could compromise user data or business operations.